Undefeated Sabine looks to beat Gladewater for the first time ever, and claim a district championship

-LIBERTY CITY, Texas (KETK) — There’s a new mindset amongst the Sabine football team, a culture shift, which is three years in the making.
+LIBERTY CITY, Texas (KETK) — There’s a new mindset among the Sabine football team, a culture shift, which is three years in the making.

 “Usually we always hear the old Sabine, always give up, but sometimes we’ve been down in games before and we’ve just fought back and our fight has been amazing,” said senior defensive and offensive lineman Tristan Green.